 Series E in 2013

-RainDance Technologies, Inc. specializes in developing genomic tools for non-invasive liquid biopsy applications, focusing on the research, early detection, and treatment of cancer and other diseases.
-The company offers a range of products, including the RainDrop digital polymerase chain reaction platform, which utilizes picoliter-sized droplets for the multiplex detection of various genetic materials such as DNA and RNA.
-Additionally, it provides the RainDrop Plus system for next-generation sequencing (NGS) amplicon enrichment and the ThunderStorm automated NGS content enrichment solution, which enhances the processing of samples and data quality.
-RainDance also offers targeted NGS panels like ThunderBolts, aimed at profiling cancer mutations and understanding myeloid disorders.
-The company serves major research institutions and laboratories globally through a network of sales representatives and distributors.
-Founded in 2004 and based in Billerica, Massachusetts, RainDance Technologies operates as a subsidiary of Bio-Rad Laboratories, Inc.
+RainDance Technologies, based in Billerica, Massachusetts, specializes in developing genomic tools for non-invasive liquid biopsy applications focused on the research, early detection, and treatment of cancer, as well as other inherited and infectious diseases.
+The company offers a range of innovative products, including the RainDrop digital polymerase chain reaction platform, which utilizes picoliter-sized droplets for multiplex detection of various genetic materials.
+Additionally, RainDance provides the ThunderStorm automated next-generation sequencing content enrichment solution, and the ThunderBolts NGS panels, designed for profiling significant cancer mutations and targeting genes associated with myeloid disorders.
+Through its advanced droplet technology, RainDance enables research institutions and laboratories to conduct precise genetic analysis, facilitating the understanding of complex genetic variations.
+Founded in 2004, the company operates as a subsidiary of Bio-Rad Laboratories and serves a global market through sales representatives and distributors.

 Labcyte